 To help PM Modi’s vision come to life, corporates have to come forward and wholeheartedly volunteer towards SSR.
 Active participation of corporates will help enhance the capabilities of the next billion.
 Thus investing in education will reap rich rewards to corporates.
 In STEM, they have an able partner to ensure hassle free participation in their endeavor to change the landscape of education in India.

-(Ashutosh Pandit is Founder Stem Learing, which emerged as a leading CSR Partner in Education)
+(Ashutosh Pandit is Founder Stem Learning, which emerged as a leading CSR Partner in Education)

 Copy Right & Conditions: India CSR does not permit other websites/Agency to copy or reproduce or reprint the above article in any form.